Heal your achey yoga body! TFW Portland

 If your back, butt, hip or knee hurts AND you’re a yoga addict, you might wanna take some time and do some weight lifting or strength training to really pump some life back into those glutes, into those hams... and really oppose the force of your anterior chain.

 NOTE: When you do that, it will feel probably feel pretty difficult at first.
 Especially if you’ve been ignoring strength training for a long time.
 But what you will find is: your butt and hamstrings will be sore in a good way, you feel less pain, you feel less irritation and your body feels better and more balanced, in general.

-So, that’s something I’ve observed to be helpful for friends and students in the past.
+That’s something I’ve observed to be helpful for friends and students in the past.
 If you’re having any of that pain, I suggest you try a few new things.
-I want everybody to have a healthy butt, a healthy back and a healthy life.
+I want everybody to have a healthy butt, a healthy back, and a healthy life.